This article contains the following sections:

-- Compare current to historical data to see trends over time?
+Compare current to historical data so you can see trends over time?

 With PowerMetrics, you can dig into your data, trying out different visualization types, applying various date ranges, and choosing unique ways to segment and filter your data.
 It's quick and easy and you can see the impact of your choices while you experiment and explore!